Developing Literacy & Reading

 The Wayland Canon

-Fifty books that ‘make’ a Wayland pupil will be launched in 2020 and represents a range of diverse authors and experiences.
-Multiple copies of all books will be in the library and displayed around the school.
-The Wayland Canon will be used for house competitions and accolades distributed for progressing through the canon.
+Thirty books that ‘make’ a Wayland pupil was launched in 2020 and represents a range of diverse authors and experiences.
+Multiple copies of all books will be in the library and the list is shared in form time during the Autumn term.

 We believe that pupils should have access to diverse texts, representing a wide range of voices, backgrounds and experiences.
 Wayland will promote diversity in reading materials and reading lists.
-Our library collection reflects a broad range of writers and text type.
+Our library collection reflects a broad range of writers and text types.
+We regularly listen to requests for books that students would like to see as a representation of their identity.

 Our goal is for all pupils to leave Wayland Academy with a deep love of reading, with the confidence and ability to read diverse texts fluently and critically.
 To achieve this aim, we embed close reading instruction across the curriculum, and promote reading for pleasure for all children.

-If you have any questions about Wayland Academy’s reading strategy for the future, please contact Mr Patterson.
+If you have any questions about Wayland Academy’s reading strategy, please contact Mrs Stroud.

 Why are we invested in developing literacy and reading?